4 questions on where you are today

-Cloud-based environments and technologies like containers, edge, and serverless computing have become more common to IT strategies.
+Cloud-based environments and technologies like AI, containers, edge, and serverless computing are prevalent in IT strategies.
 However, the importance of the operating environment for these projects is often overlooked.
-Because the cloud abstracts so many of the basic infrastructure considerations like storage, networking, capacity, and integration, many organizations approach these projects individually without having a clear strategy or guidance on what the operating environment should be.
+Because the cloud abstracts many basic infrastructure considerations, organizations approach projects lacking a clear strategy for their operating environment.

 1. Is your cloud adoption stalled?

-The plan for adopting new technologies frequently does not represent the reality.
+Frequently, the plan for adopting new technologies does not fully represent the situation.

-To see if your cloud strategy is currently successful, first evaluate how your teams are implementing cloud projects:
+To see if your organization’s current cloud strategy is successful, access how your teams prepare for project implementation:

-Are you using containers (and how)?
-Containers are assumed to be used for microservices development, but about 52% of organizations are using containers as virtual machines (VMs) that host monolithic applications.
+- Are you using containers (and how)?
+Containers are used for microservices development, presumably.
+Using containers as virtual machines (VMs) that host monolithic applications is also prevalent.

-What criteria do you use to select an OS?
-Standardization is the preferred method to maintain manageability in hybrid environments, however many organizations fall into having different systems for different environments, such as development versus production or in different clouds
+- What criteria do you use to select an OS?
+Standardization is the preferred method in hybrid environments.
+Using different systems for different environments, such as development versus production can cause operational challenges.

 2. Are your current cloud projects successful?